sdc-hoth/products/README.md

 # System Design

-The goal of this project is to replace the existing API of products section with a back end system that can support the full data set and can scale to meet the demands of production traffic for an E-commerce application.
+The goal of this project is to replace the existing API of products section with a back end system that can support the full data set and can scale to meet the demands of production traffic for an e-commerce application.

 ## Technologies
 <span><img src='https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white' /></span>